BLCM/bl3mods/Apocalyptech/loot_changes/better_loot/README.md

 **Mod Compatibility Info:**

+If you use Boss Drop Randomizer along with this mod, make sure this mod is *before* Boss Drop Randomzer in your mod list.

 This mod includes the functionality in my "Unlock Mayhem-Specific Drops" mod, so there's no reason to use both together (though it shouldn't hurt anything if you do).

 Changelog
 =========

+**v1.2.2** - Mar 11, 2021
+ * Updated to include loot changes with today's hotfixes, namely moving the Firestorm grenade drop from Captain Traunt to Aurelia.
+The new R.Y.N.A.H.  drop added to "Loot" type enemies drops at 13%, which seems reasonable, so I left that as-is.
+ * Also fixed a bug in GBX's Firestorm hotfix which removed Aurelia's Juliet's Dazzle drop, though hopefully GBX fixes that up themselves soon.

 **v1.2.1** - Nov 12, 2020
  * Doubled chances of legendary gear from Arms Race area-event reward